IDMNYU/IdeationPrototyping_A_SP23_LadyK/Care_Package.md

 Be sure to include a short narration (written or audio) talking about what each item is and why you chose it.

 Post this narration and images of the *actual* items to your site.
 Do not use generic images from the web.
 Show us images of your actual object.

+#### Post this under Early Other Assignments on your Process Site.
+Please put all the contant in one post.